Vaughn Solomon Schofield

-Vaughn Solomon Schofield, (born October 25, 1943) was the 21st lieutenant governor of Saskatchewan, from 2012 to 2018.
+Vaughn Carol Solomon Schofield, (October 25, 1943 – April 8, 2026) was a Canadian politician who was the 21st lieutenant governor of Saskatchewan, from 2012 to 2018.
 Her appointment as Lieutenant Governor was made by Governor General of Canada David Lloyd Johnston on the Constitutional advice of Prime Minister of Canada Stephen Harper on March 6, 2012, to succeed Gordon Barnhart.
 Solomon Schofield was sworn in on March 22, 2012 at the Legislative Assembly of Saskatchewan.
 She was the viceregal representative of Queen Elizabeth II of Canada in the Province of Saskatchewan.
-Solomon Schofield is a strong supporter of the Canadian Forces, and stated during her installation that the military would be her focus during her term.
-Her affection for the Forces stemmed from her time as Provincial Chair of the Canadian Forces Liaison Council, a position she was appointed to in January 2006.
-Solomon Schofield is currently the Honorary Colonel of 38 Artillery Tactical Group, part of 38 Canadian Brigade Group.
-She was formerly an Honorary Colonel of the 38 Service Battalion.
+Solomon Schofield was a strong supporter of the Canadian Armed Forces, and stated during her installation that the military would be her focus during her term.
+Her affection for the Canadian Armed Forces stemmed from her time as Provincial Chair of the Canadian Forces Liaison Council, a position she was appointed to in January 2006.
+Solomon Schofield was Honorary Colonel of 15 Wing, Royal Canadian Air Force.
+She previously served as Honorary Colonel of 38 Artillery Tactical Group, part of 38 Canadian Brigade Group; as well as 38 Service Battalion.

-Personal life
+Background

-Solomon Schofield was born in Regina, but has most recently resided in Regina Beach, Saskatchewan.
+Vaughn Carol Solomon was born in Regina on October 25, 1943, to George and Doris Solomon.
 She was educated at the University of Saskatchewan, Regina Campus and the Ray-Vogue School in Chicago, where she earned a degree in Fashion Merchandising.
-She was married to the late Gordon L. Schofield and is the mother of Dr. Whitney Wignall, a pediatric dentist, and George, a graduate in Business Administration, who held the position of Mayor of Regina Beach in 2012.
-She is of English, Irish, Romanian and Ukrainian descent.
+She was married to the late Gordon L. Schofield and the mother of Dr. Whitney Wignall, a pediatric dentist, and George, a realtor and the former mayor of Regina Beach, Saskatchewan.
+She was of English, Irish, Romanian and Ukrainian descent.

-Schofield is fluent in English and Spanish.
+Schofield was fluent in English and Spanish, and later resided in Regina Beach, Saskatchewan.
+She died at a hospital in Regina, on April 8, 2026, at the age of 82.

 Career

-Solomon Schofield was actively involved several organizations.
+Solomon Schofield was actively involved with several organizations.
 In the 1980s, she chaired the Board of Crime Watch, a 200,000-member crime prevention organization with groups in cities throughout North and South America.
-She has been Committee Chair, President, Vice-President and/or board member of a number of organizations in Regina, including St. John Ambulance, the Assiniboia Club, the Duke of Edinburgh's Award, the Royal United Services Institute, and the Hospitals of Regina Foundation.
+She had been Committee Chair, President, Vice-President and/or board member of a number of organizations in Regina, including St. John Ambulance, the Assiniboia Club, the Duke of Edinburgh's Award, the Royal United Services Institute, and the Hospitals of Regina Foundation.
 Solomon Schofield also was chief financial officer of Sprite North America for ten years.

-Solomon Schofield's other present and past board memberships and affiliations include: the Saskatchewan Roughriders (Honorary Director), 2003 Grey Cup Committee (Chair-Security Volunteers), Regina Chamber of Commerce Business to Business Expo, Opera Saskatchewan and the Salvation Army.
+Her other board memberships and affiliations included: the Saskatchewan Roughriders (Honorary Director), 2003 Grey Cup Committee (Chair-Security Volunteers), Regina Chamber of Commerce Business to Business Expo, Opera Saskatchewan and the Salvation Army.

-She is currently President and CEO of the Western Group of Companies, a business real estate organization holding interests throughout Western Canada.
+Solomon Schofield was later President and CEO of the Western Group of Companies, a business real estate organization holding interests throughout Western Canada.